Samura Kamara: SLPP’s commission of inquiry

 In 2018, immediately after taking office, President Julius Maada Bio’s administration announced Commissions of Inquiry (COI) approved to look into the performance of former All People’s Congress (APC) Government officials and that the scope of the inquiry will cover the period November, 2007 to April, 2018.
 Over 300 persons who served in senior positions in the former Koroma administration including Kamara were indicted.
 Honourable Justice John Rosolu Bankole Thompson who headed Commission Number 2 of the three Commissions of Inquiry criticised the Bio regime for misusing the COI in a manner that was "not reasonable or permissible" and also "not cognizable" under the COI legal framework that President Bio had sent for approval to Parliament.

 APC party leadership campaign

 In 2020 it was announced that the All People's Congress (APC) would hold their convention to elect a new leader that will challenge president Julius Maada Bio of the SLPP who is facing re-election for a second five-year term in 2023.
 Kamara, who contested the previous election with Bio in 2018 announced his candidacy for the leadership of the All People's Congress (APC) ahead of the 2023 Sierra Leone presidential and parliamentary elections.
 He is one of seven candidates for the APC leadership.
 Kamara was chosen as Flag Bearer in 2018 by selection by then outgoing president and APC party chairman Ernest Koroma, instead of election- a move that was unpopular with the majority of APC supporters.
 APC ultimately lost the elections to the SLPP.
+In December 2023, the Court of Appeal ordered the immediate arrest of Kamara, for his involvement in a case related to the sale of shares of a mining company when he was Minister of Finance.